YouTube Star Saffron Barker Poses In Matching Tie-Dye Bodysuit & Sweatpants From Her Clothing Collection

 YouTube star Saffron Barker took to Instagram to update fans with a new photo of herself.
-The former Strictly Come Dancing contestant recently launched her own clothing collection with In The Style and has been promoting the line by posing in pieces from the range.
+The former Strictly Come Dancing contestant recently launched her own clothing collection with In The Style and has been promoting the line by posing in pieces from the line.

-The 19-year-old stunned in a light green tie-dye bodysuit with thin straps.
-The garment displayed her decolletage and the side of her body.
+The 19-year-old stunned in a light green tie-dye bodysuit with thin straps that displayed her decolletage.
 She paired the ensemble with matching joggers and long white Nike socks with their signature tick logo printed in black.
 Barker accessorized herself with a necklace featuring a gold heart pendant, a couple of bracelets, and what looked to be a gold watch.
 The blond beauty sported her long wavy hair down and rocked short nails with a coat of black polish.
-For her makeup application, Baker appeared to have applied lipstick, mascara, eyeliner, and contour.
+For her makeup application, Barker appeared to have applied lipstick, mascara, eyeliner, and contour.

 For her most recent post, she was photographed indoors at the bottom of a staircase.
-Barker placed both hands in her pocket and looked directly at the camera lens with a subtle smile.
+Barker placed both hands in her pockets and looked directly at the camera lens with a subtle smile.
 She pushed her hair over to one side and showed off the small tattoo inked on her arm.

 Barker didn’t add a geotag to her upload.
 However, as seen in her recent YouTube videos, she has been quarantining and making content at home with her family during the ongoing coronavirus pandemic.